You’ve received a gift of property. It’s important to learn about the tax consequences if you decide to sell that property.

 After receiving a gift, get the basis information you need as soon as possible: the donor may destroy the records needed to establish basis once he or she has given away the property.

 If you can’t establish basis, IRS can impose a zero basis, in which case you’ll have to report the entire sale price as gain.
-Don’t put yourself at risk in this fashion.
+Don’t put yourself at risk of having to pay more taxes.

 View IRS information on basis of gift property.